 Resource Area Alternative 1 Alternative 2 No Action Alternative Land Use Inhabited buildings and general transportation routes would be prohibited within the respective QD arcs surrounding the munitions storage igloos.
 Inhabited buildings and general transportation routes would be prohibited within the respective QD arcs surrounding the munitions storage igloos.
 No impacts Earth Resources Non-significant short-term impacts to soils from project construction would be expected.
-Seismic hazards to the AGE building are expected to be long-term but not significant for the munitions storage igloos.
-Non-significant short-term impacts to soils from project construction would be expected.
-Seismic hazards to the AGE building are expected to be long-term but not significant for the munitions storage igloos.
-No impacts Air Quality All air emissions including GHG emissions are far below the PSD thresholds of significance.
-Construction emissions would be short-term.
+Seismic hazards to the AGE building are expected to be long term but not significant for the munitions storage igloos. ills from project would beimpacts to soils from project construction would be expected.ards to the AGE expected to be not significant forSeismic hazards to the AGE building are expected to be long term but not significant for Air Quality All air emissions including GHG emissions are far below the PSD thresholds of significance.
+Construction emissions would be short term.
 All air emissions including GHG emissions are far below the PSD thresholds of significance.
-Construction emissions would be short-term.
+Construction emissions would be short term.
 No impacts Water Resources No impacts to floodplains.
-Long-term but non-significant impacts to non-jurisdictional wetlands.
+Long term but non-significant impacts to non-jurisdictional wetlands.
 No long-term impacts to water quality.
 No impacts to floodplains.
-Long-term but non-significant impacts to non-jurisdictional wetlands.
+Long term but non-significant impacts to non-jurisdictional wetlands.
 No long-term impacts to water quality.
 No impacts